 Choosing Your Advisor or Chair

 Now you need to choose an advisor to spearhead your thesis committee.
-Since you know your professors well by this point, consider which ones you have a solid professional relationship with.
+Because you know your professors well by this point, you have the chance to take into account which ones you connect with personally and professionally.
 Is there one who stands out as an unofficial mentor?
 Also consider which professors have academic backgrounds or research interests that pair well with your chosen topic.

 The advisor you choose should be able to answer questions about the research and writing process and help you stay focused and on schedule.
 They’ll also help you follow both the written and unwritten norms or expectations for thesis writing in your department.